Kai should fit the workflow you already run.

 Native now

-What Kai can connect without a category mistake.
+What Kai can connect today.

 Calendar booking